 - Connect the Passware Memory Imager USB to the target machine

-If all the steps are performed correctly, the memory image along with the log file of the acquisition process will be saved on the Passware Memory Image USB.
+If all steps are performed correctly, the memory image and log file of the acquisition process will be saved on the Passware Memory Image USB.
+Use the “Reboot” or “Shut down” action as needed.

 To analyze the acquired image for the FDE encryption keys, click Full Disk Encryption on the Start Page.
 Choose the encryption type and click the "I have a memory image" tab.
-In the Physical memory image file field, click Browse... and locate one of the 2GB memory image parts from the Passware Memory Imager USB.
+In the Physical memory image file field, click Browse... and locate any one of the 2GB memory image parts from the Passware Memory Imager USB (other parts will be parsed automatically).
 Browse for the encrypted volume image and specify the destination file.
 Click Decrypt.

 For more information on FDE decryption, refer to the following articles: